puzzlelang/puzzlelang.github.io/README.md

 ***multi-part literals***

-These are literals that can consist of multiple parts, like multiple words, lines or even statements.
+Data that can consist of multiple parts, like multiple words, lines or even statements.

 Multi-part literals must be wrappen in any of these: `""`, `()`, `{}`.